OsamaSayegh/discourse-tab-bar-theme/README.md

 https://meta.discourse.org/t/how-do-i-install-a-theme-or-theme-component/63682?u=osama

+### Note on updates

+Updating the theme **will override** all customization you made to the theme.
+So please copy your customizations to somewhere else then update the theme and re-implement your customization.

+This hassle is temporary until we have a plugin to replace this theme.
+With plugin you'll have an interface to make customize without having to touch a single line of code.
+Keep an eye on [this topic](https://meta.discourse.org/t/discourse-tab-bar-for-mobile/75696?u=osama) for updates.

 ### Customization

+**Please read the "Note on updates" section above before you make any customizations to the theme.**

 Once you install this theme, go to Admin => Customize => Themes and select this theme.
 Click "Edit CSS/HTML", switch to Mobile and finally select </head>, you'll find there an "Edit Area" at the top of the code.
 Most of the customizations you might want to do will be done there.